 Students play an important role in the promotion and continuation of the Women's Engineering Society's work.
-Current students take on volunteer positions not only within their own University affiliated groups but also as part of the University Group's Board and Council.
+Current students take on volunteer positions not only within their own University affiliated groups but also as part of the University Groups' Board and Directors' Committees.
 Students are tomorrow's engineers and their experience and voice helps to shape WES' future.

 Follow our social media at: